vicc/chameleon/README.md

 UIColor *firstColor = colorArray[0];
 ```

-###Flatify
+###Flatify (Beta)
 Again, this is the hallmark feature of Chameleon.
 Although 99% of objects can be identified and recolored, the `Flatify` feature can, as of yet, only be called from a `UIViewController` class.
 Other controllers will soon be supported.
+Keep in mind this is a beta feature, and it may not be 100% spot-on. :)

+*Note: Although all colors will flatify to the closest accurate flat color, sometimes our eyes may not agree with it visually.
+For example some blues may flatten to purple, but I'm figuring out a way to factor in more visually pleasing results.*

 If a `UIViewController` is embedded inside a `UINavigationController`, the `navigationBar` and anything inside of it can be "flatified" (Take a look at the sample app for more information).